bleargh45/Crypt-OpenToken/README.md

 # CONSTANTS

-The following constant values are available for selecting an encrytion cipher to use:
+The following constant values are available for selecting an encryption cipher to use:

 - Crypt::OpenToken::CIPHER\_NULL